python-ellar/ellar/docs/overview/modules.md

 ```

-## `Injector Module`
+## **Injector Module**
-Since `EllarInjector` is based on a python library [injector](https://injector.readthedocs.io/en/latest/index.html) both
+`EllarInjector` is based on a python library [injector](https://injector.readthedocs.io/en/latest/index.html).
+Both share similar `Module` features with few distinct features.
-share similar `Module` features with few distinct features.

 As an added support, you can create or reuse modules from `injector` Modules.

 !!! info
     This type of module is used to configure `injector` **bindings** and **providers** for dependency injection purposes.